grafana/shared-workflows/README.md

 # shared-workflows

-A public-facing, centralized place to store reusable GitHub workflows and action used by Grafana Labs.
-See the `actions/` directory for the individual actions themselves.
+A public-facing, centralized place to store reusable workflows and GitHub Actions used by Grafana Labs.
+Refer to the [`actions/`](./actions) directory for the individual actions themselves.

 ## Notes

 ### Configure your IDE to run Prettier

-[Prettier] will run in CI to ensure that files are formatted correctly.
+[Prettier][] run in CI to ensure that files are formatted correctly.
 To ensure that your code is formatted correctly before you commit, set up your IDE to run Prettier on save.

-Or from the commandline, you can run Prettier using [`npx`][npx]:
+Or from the command line, you can run Prettier using [`npx`][npx]:

 ```sh
 npx prettier --check .